meharaliaftab/Blood-Bank/README.md

 1: If you import bloodbank.sql database file then open terminal and write command **php artisan serve** to run this project.<br>
-2: If you can't export sql database file then open terminal and write following commands:<br>
+2: If you can't import sql database file then open terminal and write following commands:<br>
    -> open http://localhost/phpmyadmin/<br>
    -> Make new database name **bloodbank**<br>
    -> open terminal <br>